Seb943/scrapeOP/README.md

 A python package for scraping oddsportal.com

 Oddportal.com [1] is a tremendous website containing both historical and future betting odds concerning a wide range of sports and boomakers. <br />
-This repository contains :
+This repository contains : <br />
 1 .
-A set of functions to scrape whatever league you wish : simply clone the repository and open the FinalScraper.py script 2 .
+A set of functions to scrape whatever league you wish : simply clone the repository and open the FinalScraper.py script<br />
+2 .
 A repository DATA containing multiple leagues data scraped onto the website<br />

 Functionalities :